Do you want a cookie?

 Flower mixtures attract a wide variety of insects and provide them with food. - Photo by Dominik QN

-Planting vegetables in May
+Planting Vegetables in May

 • Most seedlings grow well in the warm, moist May soil.
 Lettuce, cabbage, kohlrabi, leeks and celery can be planted directly into the bed from the beginning of May.